software-mansion/live-debugger/docs/config.md

   secret_key_base: "YOUR_SECRET_KEY_BASE", # Secret key used for LiveDebugger.Endpoint
   signing_salt: "your_signing_salt", # Signing salt used for LiveDebugger.Endpoint
   adapter: Bandit.PhoenixAdapter, # Adapter used in LiveDebugger.Endpoint
+  server: true, # Forces LiveDebugger to start even if project is not started with the `mix phx.server`
   tracing_setup_delay: 0 # Time in ms after tracing will be initialized.
 Useful in case multi-nodes envs
 ```